FtemehAkhavan/Predictive-Process-Monitoring-for-Predicting-Customer-Experience/README.md

 ## Usage
 We provide the necessary code to use the algorithm with the event logs of your choice.
 We illustrate the examples using the BPI Challenge 2016 dataset.

-For the data preprocessing (encoding), run:
+For the data preprocessing (encoding), run: Frequency based encoding.py

 To train and evaluate the model, run: